 - Hemp oil, available from various brands and suppliers.
 This is purported not only to relieve anxiety, but also to help promote skin and joint health.

 - Herbsmith Calm Shen.
 Designed for both cats and dogs, this is a pill containing a blend of six herbal ingredients to combat stress and anxiety.
 If your cat won’t take pills, they can be crushed up and mixed in with food.

 - Pets-at-Ease.
 This is a chewable pellet, which also dissolves in water.
 It’s made from various calming flower essences, similar to Rescue Remedy.

 Of course, this list isn’t exhaustive.
 Your veterinarian may be able to recommend alternatives, depending on your individual situation.

 Anxiety coats, also called pressure wraps, work to relieve stress in animals in the same way that weighted blankets help humans.
 They apply a constant, gentle pressure on the animal, helping them to feel safe and calm.
 The most popular brand of anxiety coat is ThunderShirt, though other brands are available.
 ThunderShirts were originally developed for dogs, though the company now makes a smaller version for our feline friends.

 According to research in the Journal of Veterinary Behavior, ThunderShirts are effective at reducing some symptoms of stress and anxiety in dogs.
 They also help to prevent the heart rate from increasing in times of stress.
 However, there is no research at the time of writing studying the effect of anxiety coats on cats.
-Online reviews are generally positive, but results may vary depending on your cat’s personality.
+Online reviews are generally positive, but results may vary depending on your nervous cat’s personality.
 If your cat likes being held, and hiding under blankets for example, an anxiety coat may prove beneficial.